ddsteig/Readme-Generator/README.md

   ## Information

-  A example readme.md file is located in the util directory.
+  An example readme.md file is located in the util directory.

   The below video shows a walkthrough of the prompts when the index.js is run in node.